RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ![img](./img/workflow_source.png "Complete workflow of source component")

-In fact, prepare a text file on your PC to use as an input file.
+In fact, prepare a text file on your client PC to use as an input file.

 When you run the project, a dialog appears to upload a file to use as the outputfile for the source component.
 Specify the file you prepared earlier.